 To successfully tackle climate change, policymakers need to address broader development issues

-World leaders, policymakers, and climate change experts are congregating in Katowice this week for the 24th Conference of the Parties to the United Nations Framework Convention on Climate Change (COP24).
-While tackling climate change issues is at the forefront of the debate, it’s important to consider how climate impacts and relates to other areas, such as gender equality, health, and food security.
+World leaders, policymakers, and climate change experts congregated in Katowice between 3 and 14 December for the 24th Conference of the Parties to the United Nations Framework Convention on Climate Change (COP24).
+While tackling climate change issues was at the forefront of the debate, it’s important to consider how climate impacts and relates to other areas, such as gender equality, health, and food security.

 In the fourth blog of our Climate and the Sustainable Development Goals (SDGs) series, our experts look at how climate affects income inequality, what can be done to boost resilience of urban areas, and how we can achieve sustainable agricultural production.